jonathan-potter/step-by-step-esnext-asteroids/README.md

     ```
 #### finish up
 - refresh your browser
+- you should see your square canvas in the center of the browser with a white border
 - you should see a circle in the middle of the stage
 - commit your work